sharp0900/S4T2TM2/Design_Document.md

 - Agile development is not limited to just programmers.
 A GUI would make interfacing with the program easier for artists, designers, managers, and so on.
 - Limiting the format in which users can enter data makes it easier to check for valid input and check for errors.

-## SQL database:
-- easier to access,store,manipulate data

 ### Customer:
-- This program is intended for individuals or teams working in an AGILE development enviornment
+- This program is intended for individuals or teams working in an AGILE development environment.

 ### Reasons for using program:
-- make it really simple and easy to use and manage tasks
+- Out program is intended to be a tool that is useful for managing tasks while being very simple and easy to use.

 ### Interface would have:
 - all possible options display, feedback, **view settings**